 In this podcast by The Michael J. Fox Foundation for Parkinson’s research, Janis Miyasaki, MD, MEd, FRCPC, FAAN, who cares for people with Parkinson’s at the University of Alberta in Edmonton, talks about urinary problems in Parkinson’s.

-“For many women they’re often told that this is a function of aging, and men are often told that this is probably just your prostate.
-So it is important for the patient to be aware of this, be proactive, bring it to their neurologist’s attention or the primary care physician’s attention and actually seek out an urologist who is familiar with Parkinson’s disease.”
+“For many women, they’re often told that this is a function of aging, and men are often told that this is probably just your prostate.
+So it is important for the patient to be aware of this, be proactive, bring it to their neurologist’s attention or the primary care physician’s attention and actually seek out a urologist who is familiar with Parkinson’s disease.”